Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Mould Effect (Self-Siphoning Beads).md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6 (Medium)

 **Mitigation**: Ask audience to step back (at least 1m) to avoid being hit and hold the beaker away from your body.
-If the standing is elevated, then ask audience to stand back further.
-Do NOT carry out in a crowded space.
-Make sure audience pay attention.
+If you are standing on an elevated surface, then ask audience to stand back further.
+Do NOT demonstrate in a crowded space.
+Make sure audience members are paying attention.
 Pick up the beads yourself after it is done, do not let children play with it.

 In case of injury, call a first aider.